arthur-apedo/arthur-apedo/README.md

 **creeds-knight/creeds-knight** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-<br>I am Arthur, I am currently studying to be a Full Stack Software <br>Developer.<br><br>I am into <br>Web and Android Development, Machine Learning and AI, <br>SEO, Micro Services, System Design, Competitive Programming & Robotics<br><br>I Look forward to working with you
+- 🔭 I’m currently working on the backend of a social platform
+- 🌱 I’m currently learning FullStack web development with ALX Holberton Software Engineering Programme
+- 👯 I’m looking to collaborate on Web Development and Data Driven Projects
+- 🤔 I’m looking for help with AI and Machine Learning
+- 📫 How to reach me: apedoarthur21@gmail.com, +256773264691 | +256757779675
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: Bazzinga

 <!--START_SECTION:waka-->